May

 Newport 30 GalleyThe nav-station was well thought out for this size boat.
 The nav seat is body formed and the chart table slides away when not in use.
 There is a teak drawer below the table and a chart light above.
 It is a comfortable work area and nearly disappears when one needs to use the quarter berth.

 They have fresh water storage for about 70 gallons and the fuel tank holds about 30 gallons.
 There have been some issues with blisters but they have been easy to fix at least on ours.
+If you found this helpful, please remember I have a real estate license and if you’re going to buy or sell I’d love to refer a local agent for an interview.
+It costs you nothing and if you use them, they pay me a percentage which helps me keep this blog on the web.
 The Newport 30 III sailboat is a nice coastal cruiser with a big boat feel.

 If you like this review of Newport 30 Mark III then please give me a digg!